chpc-tech-eval/scc/README.md

    1. [Editing _your_ PATH Variable](Tutorial_1/README.md#editing-_your_-path-variable)
       1. [Dynamic and Static Libraries: Editing _Your_ ATLAS Shared Object Files](Tutorial_1/README.md#dynamic-and-static-libraries-editing-_your_-atlas-shared-object-files)
    1. [Configuring _Your_ `HPL.dat` File Using `lscpu` and `lsmem`](Tutorial_1/README.md#configuring-_your_-hpldat-file-using-lscpu-and-lsmem)

-#### Tutorial 1 - Checklist

-<u>Use the following checklist to keep track of your team's progress and to ensure that all members in your understand these concepts.</u>

-- [ ] Understand IT concepts like cloud computing, virtualisation and remote connections:
-  - [ ] Understand and be able to explain networking terms such as URL, DNS, IP Address, Port, Subnet, Gateway, Router, and
-  - [ ] Understand the difference between a Local Private Network and an External Public Network.
-- [ ] Learn how to use the CHPC's cloud computing environment:
-  - [ ] Learn about different Linux Distributions and Flavors, and
-  - [ ] Learn about Cloud Resource Management.
-- [ ] Learn about Basic Linux Administration:
-  - [ ] Learn what SSH is and how to use it,
-  - [ ] Learn about Linux password management,
-  - [ ] Use a Linux Console / Terminal Based Text Editors,
-  - [ ] Understand Linux Privileges and the Root user,
-  - [ ] Learn how to Install Packages in your Linux Environment, and
-  - [ ] Learn about Configuring system files.
-- [ ] Download, Configure, Install and Run HPL Benchmark:
-  - [ ] Understand how to satisfy Linux Package Dependencies,
-  - [ ] Download and unpack files using a terminal,
-  - [ ] Editing Makefiles,
-  - [ ] Compiling Sourcefiles to produce an Executable Binary,
-  - [ ] Understanding the basics of the Linux Shell Environment, and
-  - [ ] Understanding the basic tuning required to successfully run a benchmark in your environment.

 ### Tutorial 2